d5ve/mailinabox/README.md

 * Scan larger email sizes - I get spam with large attachments.
 Done as c0a7ea87a53ba70557794e21e2f1ea219bbc4e6a in setup/spamassassin.sh
 * Turn off v0.11 "Users can no longer spoof arbitrary email addresses in outbound mail" - I want to be able to reply as any email address on my domains.
 Done as ae3ea515e95e731b8424ba59f511daa69bb10ddd in setup/mail-postfix.sh
+* Comment out owncloud setup step, as it never works for me, and I don't use it anyway.
+Done as dfd82e807ce4c59996473390fa70c5330979a007 in setup/start.sh

 CHANGES ON THE BOX
 ==================